Does HRT Cause Hair Loss?

 How Does HRT Work?

-HRT involves the use of estrogen and/or progesterone, which are hormones that are naturally produced by the ovaries.
-During menopause, the ovaries stop producing these hormones, which can lead to a range of symptoms.
-HRT replaces these hormones in the body, helping to alleviate menopause-related symptoms.
+HRT involves the use of estrogen and/or progesterone, which are hormones that are naturally produced by the ovaries. Β During menopause, your ovaries shrink and stop making oestrogen and progesterone.
+This lack of hormones causes the symptoms of menopause.

 Can HRT Cause Hair Loss?